suttonshire/model_quickcheck/README.md

 ## Example

 Let's take a look at an example that test one of the simplest parts of imperative OCaml, the int ref.
 Here we model the int ref as a int and specify two actions, `Deref` and `Set`.
-We're testing the `Deref` action and we want to verify that returned value and the model are equivalent.
+We're testing the `Deref` action and we want to verify that the returned value and the model are equivalent.

 ```ocaml
 open Base